-The Network can help in a variety of ways that are individually tailored.
+The CRN can help in a variety of ways that are individually tailored.
 The services are confidential so the client has a comfortable space to discuss the help they truly need.
-CRN is ideal for seeking information to common questions and needs ranging from realtors to swim lessons.
-CRN can also serve as the new hire’s local advocate prior to arriving.
+The CRN is ideal for seeking information to common questions and needs ranging from realtors to swim lessons.
+The CRN can also serve as the new hire’s local advocate prior to arriving.

 A potential new hire can be referred while they are still a candidate.
 Once the candidate or new employee is referred to the CRN via their employer, the CRN will set-up an Intake Interview to learn about their needs and interests.
 The CRN will then begin working with the new hire and family for up to 20 hours over a six-month period.